by CSyphrett, Martin Maenza and Doc Quantum

 Whoa!
 Josh’s mind exclaimed.
 Look at those moves!

-Surprised by her captive’s unexpected resistance, the spider-woman took a step back, then paused to inhale deeply.
+Surprised by her captive’s unexpected resistance, Gossamer took a step back, then paused to inhale deeply.

 With a rapid motion, Belmont reversed the short piece of the broken weapon in his hands.
 A split second later, he expertly flicked his wrist, causing the shard to impale one of the creature’s eyes.

-The spider-woman let out a pained squeal as blood trickled down her face.
-Clasping her injured eye, she effectively blocked her remaining vision with her one good eye.
+Gossamer let out a pained squeal as blood trickled down her face.
+Clasping her injured eye, the spider-woman effectively blocked her remaining vision with her one good eye.

 With a swift maneuver, Belmont swiftly rose to his feet.

 “Why isn’t he teaching self-defense?”
-Josh murmured with curiosity.
+Josh asked incredulously.

-“Probably because he would end up killing the students,” Abby reluctantly admitted.
+“Probably because he would end up killing the students,” Abby declared.

-The lizards that held Abby and Josh did not attack Belmont, instead keeping a watchful eye on their own prisoners.
-The lizard restraining Abby exhaled a putrid stench of decay into her ear.
+The lizards that held Abby and Josh did not attack Belmont, but instead kept watchful eyes on their own prisoners.
+Then the lizard restraining Abby exhaled a putrid stench of decay into her ear.

-Belmont paused, facing the two lizards, his eyes darting back and forth between them.
-He appeared conflicted.
-These actions showcased a previously unseen side of him, surprising Abby.
-Despite his obnoxious demeanor, she was grateful for his display of humanity.
-However, she knew what needed to be done.
+Belmont paused, facing the two lizards, his eyes darting back and forth between them, as if he was conflicted.
+Abby found herself surprised by his hesitation, a side of him she hadn’t expected.
+Despite his obnoxiously confident demeanor, she was grateful for this display of humanity, but she still knew what needed to be done.

 “Get Vlad!”
 Abby cried urgently.

-“‘Get Vlad’?”
+“‘Get Vlad’?!”
 Josh exclaimed in surprise.
 This old man had just defeated the spider-woman like a skilled ninja, and now the teacher expected him to go after the vampire?
-“What about us?” he blurted out, concerned over their own safety.
+“What about us?”

-Without uttering a word, Belmont turned and began ascending the stairs.
-Josh’s lizard dropped the boy and started to follow the thin man, prompting Josh to quickly scramble to his feet.
+Without a word, Belmont turned and began ascending the stairs.
+Josh’s lizard dropped the boy and started to follow the thin man, prompting Josh to scramble to his feet.
 A realization dawned upon him.
 Ah, I get it — distraction!
 Josh thought, realizing that Belmont’s actions were meant to divert the lizard’s attention.
 But now he pondered his next move.
-Getting help is probably the smartest thing to do, just like Abby wanted me to before, Josh decided.
-He headed toward the door once again.
+Getting help is probably the smartest thing to do, just like Abby wanted before, Josh decided, and headed toward the door once again.

-However, Abby’s lizard moved to block his path, dragging Abby along with it.
+However, Abby’s lizard moved to block the boy’s path, dragging Abby along with it.
 Josh hesitated, uncertain of what to do next.

 At least he tried!
 Abby thought, grateful for Josh’s attempt to free them.
 Now it was up to her.
-Abby thrust her head backward, smashing it against the taller lizard’s snout.
-Her skull throbbed with pain, but she hoped it would incapacitate the creature.
+She thrust her head backward, smashing it against the taller lizard’s snout.
+Her skull throbbed with pain from the effort, but she hoped it would incapacitate the creature.

 The lizard staggered, providing Josh with the opportunity to slip past and evade its free hand.
 He bolted out of the tower as fast as his legs could carry him.